-For nurses interested in moving into primary care nurse practitioning, this class trains nurses in caring for children and adults in a primary care setting and may include a clinical component.
+For nurses interested in moving into primary care nurse practitioner roles, this class trains nurses to care for children and adults in primary care settings, and may include a clinical component.

 Some nursing certificate programs require a set number of clinical experience hours as part of a practicum.
 Online nursing students may arrange to complete the practicum in their local area.

-Earning a master's degree in nursing prepares graduates for advanced positions in nursing, including in high-paying specialties like nurse anesthesia and oncology nursing.
-A master's degree also trains nurse practitioners, who offer primary care to a variety of different patients.
-Certain licenses and certifications require a graduate degree, particularly for the most challenging specialties.
+Master's degrees in nursing prepare graduates for advanced positions in nursing, including in high-paying specialties like nurse anesthesia and oncology nursing.
+Master's degrees also train nurse practitioners, who offer primary care to a variety of patients.
+Certain licenses and certifications require graduate degrees, particularly in the more challenging specialties.

 Most students who earn a master of science in nursing online can complete the degree in two years, though accelerated programs may require less time.
-Online master of nursing programs typically expect a mix of academic and work experience, and some may require a bachelor's degree and a current RN license.
-Current RNs can enroll in an RN to MSN program, which allows RNs without a bachelor's degree to complete a master's in nursing.
-In general, master's in nursing programs require 30 credits.
+Online master of nursing programs typically call for a mix of academic and work experience, and some may require a bachelor's degree and current RN license.
+Current RNs can enroll in RN-to-MSN programs, which allow RNs without bachelor's degrees to complete their master's in nursing.
+Master's in nursing programs generally require 30 credits.

-While a master's in nursing prepares graduates for professional careers in nursing, a master's in nursing administration trains licensed nurses to supervise and oversee nursing programs through management and business preparation.
-Nurses interested in management can research the top online master's in nursing administration programs, in addition to RN to MSN programs and master's in nursing programs.
+Master's in nursing degrees prepare graduates for professional careers in nursing, and master's in nursing administration degrees train licensed nurses to supervise and oversee nursing programs through management and business preparation.
+Nurses interested in management can research the top online master's in nursing administration programs, along with RN-to-MSN programs and master's in nursing programs.

 - Advanced Nursing Practice

-Nursing students study current issues in nursing practice, including barriers to providing nursing care as well as the historical, legal, and ethical factors shaping the profession.
+Nursing students study current issues in the nursing field, including barriers to providing nursing care, and the historical, legal, and ethical factors shaping the profession.

 Master's in nursing students study pharmacology to understand the concepts and principles related to the therapeutic use of medications.
 Coursework may also include the impact of pharmacology on organ systems and disease processes.

-In pathophysiology courses, nursing students study common conditions affecting children and adults, as well as the clinical management of illness, pathogens, and environmental factors.
+In pathophysiology courses, nursing students study common conditions affecting children and adults, along with the clinical management of illness, pathogens, and environmental factors.

 - Nurse Practitioner Practicum

-Future nurse practitioners gain hands-on experience in the primary care setting during a practicum, with an emphasis on clinical decision making and healthcare practice.
+Future nurse practitioners in practicums gain hands-on experience in primary care settings, with an emphasis on clinical decision-making and healthcare practice.

 - Clinical Nurse Leader Practicum

-Future clinical nurse leaders complete a practicum to develop advanced competencies, including in quality management, patient safety, healthcare technology, and financial management.
+Future clinical nurse leaders complete practicums to develop advanced competencies, including in quality management, patient safety, healthcare technology, and financial management.

-As the highest degree in nursing, the doctoral degree prepares nurses for the top positions in the field, including conducting nursing research and teaching nursing in an academic setting.
-A doctorate also allows professional nurses to move into leadership or policy positions.
-While a doctorate requires a substantial investment, it may be required for certain jobs.
+As the highest degree in nursing, the doctoral degree prepares nurses for top positions in the field, including those in nursing research and teaching nursing in academic settings.
+Doctorates also allow professional nurses to move into leadership or policy positions.
+These degrees require a substantial investment, but certain jobs may mandate a doctorate.

-Nurses have multiple options when it comes to choosing a doctoral program.
-For example, nurses can complete a doctorate in nursing practice (DNP) or a Ph.D in nursing.
-While the Ph.D is a research-based degree, the DNP is a professional degree that prepares graduates for leadership roles in nursing.
-The Ph.D. may be required for certain teaching and research positions, while the DNP helps nurses advance their clinical careers.
+Nurses can choose between multiple doctoral program options, such as a doctorate in nursing practice (DNP) or a Ph.D. in nursing.
+Ph.D. degrees are research-based, while DNPs are professional degrees that prepare graduates for leadership roles in nursing.
+Certain teaching and research positions may require a Ph.D., while DNPs help nurses advance their clinical careers.
 Both degrees typically require 3-5 years to complete.

-While a doctoral degree in nursing may open certain doors, such as academic research and teaching or nursing leadership positions, prospective doctoral students must weigh the benefits of the degree against the commitment required.
-Nurses may have options outside of a doctoral degree in order to advance their careers, which they must consider before committing to a doctoral program.
+A doctoral degree in nursing may create certain opportunities, such as in academic research, or teaching and nursing leadership positions.
+Prospective doctoral students must weigh the benefits of the degree against the required commitment.
+Nurses can pursue options outside of a doctoral degree to advance their careers, as well, which they should consider before committing to a doctoral program.

 - Advanced Practice Nursing

-Doctoral advanced practice classes explore nursing roles within multiple frameworks, such as political, philosophical, and legal contexts.
-Coursework emphasizes trends in healthcare and taking leadership roles within the healthcare delivery system.
+Doctoral advanced practice classes explore nursing roles within multiple frameworks, including political, philosophical, and legal contexts.
+Coursework emphasizes healthcare and leadership trends within the healthcare delivery system.

 Biostatistics courses prepare students to apply biostatistical methods in public health investigations, including data analysis, theoretical distributions, and correlation.
-This course is particularly helpful for nurses who want to go into public health studies.
+This course particularly serves nurses who want to work in public health studies.

 - Advanced Health Assessment

-Nursing students train in advanced skills in collecting comprehensive health histories, conducting physical examinations, and taking mental health assessments.
+Nursing students build advanced skills in collecting comprehensive health histories, conducting physical examinations, and taking mental health assessments.